AymanRbati/appsec-scripts/README.md

-Scripts that i used to exploit web vulnerabilities during pentests/ctfs
+Scripts that i used to exploit some web/mobile app vulnerabilities during pentests/ctfs